Takua-Gandasa/Mavens-Toy/README.md

 #### GROSS PROFIT MARGIN

 - A gross profit margin of 27.79% indicates healthy profitability and effective pricing and cost control.
 This suggests a competitive position in the market, but there’s potential for further improvement in margins.

+#### TOTAL UNITS OF GOODS

+- The firm shows strong demand with 1.09 million units sold.

+#### TOTAL AMOUNT OF TRANSACTIONS

+- With 829,260 transactions and 1.09 million units sold, the average purchase is about 1.31 units per transaction.

+#### AVERAGE TRANSACTION VALUE

+- With an average transaction value of $17.42, there’s potential to increase customer spending through strategies like upselling, bundling, or promoting premium products.